 Online Induction >> Induction Checklist

-An induction checklist is a well-detailed guideline outlining the activities lined up for the new employee, to ensure timely coverage of the induction process and to avoid omission or duplication of information.
+is a well-detailed guideline outlining the activities lined up for the new employee or contractor, to ensure timely coverage of the induction process and to avoid omission or duplication of information.
 It is a critical tool that has proven to be efficient over the years.
+Typically used for safety / WHS

 The process of starting a new job can be daunting for many people.
 Interacting with new people, systems and company culture can be overwhelming at first.
 Most organizations have formulated comprehensive induction programs to ensure smooth transitioning of new employees into their new working environment.
 An induction checklist comes in handy to facilitate induction.